Thornton Methodist / Trinity United / Countryside United

 Trinity United church celebrated their 100th Anniversary in 1998.

-Renovations are taking place at Countryside United Church with services continuing to be held Sundays at 10 am.
+Renovations have taken place at Countryside United Church with services continuing to be held Sundays at 10:30 am.

 The congregation will continue to have Suppers, Christmas Bazaars and new events bringing everyone together.
 Watch for functions happening at Countryside United, Thornton.

 Brad Kiernan is the Organist and has been for several years.
-Our present Minister is Rev. Linda Butler.
+Our present Minister is the Rev. Sung Ran Kim.